-Posted on October 7, 2021 by Anzer Khan and Sue Puckeridge
+Posted on October 7, 2021 by Sue Puckeridge and

 Risk management of public land and demonstrating a reasonable risk management system

 In a recent matter in the District Court of NSW, the Court considered a claim of negligence brought against Georges River Council (Council), amongst other parties.

 The case, while not establishing new law, highlights the importance of integrating risk management into the day to day operational management of public places so that the ongoing monitoring and reporting of risks can be demonstrated.
 A Court is more likely to consider such a system reasonable, with the result that the public authority is more likely to limit liability under the Civil Liability Act 2002, even if the system is not so comprehensive as to demonstrate that every part of the land is thoroughly checked for risks.

 The plaintiff was a high school student participating in a Saturday inter-school touch football competition on a sports field maintained and owned by the Council.

 During the game, the plaintiff fell to the ground in severe pain alleging her foot got stuck in a hole or depression in the playing surface of the field causing her injury which consequently required surgery.
 She subsequently brought proceedings against Council and her school, alleging negligence.

 In order to succeed in her claim, the plaintiff needed to firstly prove on the balance of probabilities that there was a hole or depression in the playing surface of the field that she stepped into at the time she sustained her injury.

 The plaintiff could not say that she saw the hole and was ultimately unable to establish that she fell into one so as to cause the injury to her knee.